Sheezy-Art/sheezy-hub/Documentation/Rules & Ratings.md

 ### Tagging Policy

-Sheezy.Art currently uses a tagging feature that allows users to search for specific content they want to find, and also blacklist tags to avoid being exposed to triggering content or content they just don’t want to see.
+Sheezy.Art currently uses a tagging feature that allows users to search for specific content they want to find, and also block tags to avoid being exposed to triggering content or content they just don’t want to see.
 There is no limit to how many tags you can add to a submission, but all submissions require at least **three** tags.

 As such, we ask that the following content always be tagged appropriately with these tags: